bwnkapoor/CommandLineSalesforce/README.md

 rake save[classes/TestingUtils.cls]
 ```

-You may now begin to build your file structure.
-Note, all static resources must exist in some directory within StaticResources in order to determine a file is actually a salesforce static resource.

-Once you have decided on a file structure you may run,
+Once you have pulled your files; you may move them to the desired file directory and execute.
 ```
 rake log_symbolic_links
 ```
+`Note, all static resources must exist within the base StaticResources directory in order to save the file again.`

-You will end with a file called "symbolic_table.yaml", now when you rake pull for a file, it will place the file in the directory you have choosen for that file.
+This will produce "symbolic_table.yaml".
+Now when you rake pull for a file, it will pull the file into your clients root directory and create a symbolic link in your expected directory.

-Here is an example of what your file structure could look like.
-Current support allows for saving
-ApexClass, ApexPage, ApexComponent, StaticResource, and ApexTrigger
+Current support allows for saving/pulling ApexClass, ApexPage, ApexComponent, StaticResource, and ApexTrigger